apache/apex-site/src/md/community.md

 List of organizations using Apache Apex is available at [Powered by Apex](/powered-by-apex.html).

 # Contributing

+Looking for ideas to get involved?
+Please see [JIRA tickets for newcomers](https://issues.apache.org/jira/issues/?jql=project%20in%20(APEXCORE%2C%20APEXMALHAR)%20and%20labels%20%3D%20newbie) and pick a ticket.
+Please also sign up to the dev mailing list and JIRA.

-**To learn more about how we use Github to accept contributions to the project, [check out the contributing guidelines](/contributing.html).**
+**To learn more about contributing to the project, [check out the contributing guidelines](/contributing.html).**

 The Apex Project is made up of two repositories: